 Ultimately we live for an audience of One.
 Now that I am accepted in the Son, only one thing matters – pleasing my Father.
 It is his smile only that I live for.

 2. We each have a different number of gifts, talents, and resources.
 Jesus tells us the parable of the talents and the parable of the minas (Matt 25:14ff, Luke 19:12ff).
 In each story, the point is similar.
 The master entrusts different resources to different servants.
-And he rewards each based on their faithfulness with what they have been entrusted not what the other person has.
-For example the one with five talents earns five more and is commended.
+And he rewards each based on their faithfulness with what they have been entrusted, not what the other person has.
+For example, the one with five talents earns five more and is commended.
 The one with three earns three more and is commended.
 He was not expected to earn five.
-He started with less, returned less, but was still rewarded as faithful.
+He started with less and returned less, but was still rewarded as faithful.

 Similarly, God doesn’t create us with equal talents and abilities.
-And I only have to be faithful with what I have not what I don’t have.
-If I have been given three talents I should not feel insecure around the one with five talents nor superior to the one with one talent.
+And I only have to be faithful with what I have, not what I don’t have.
+If I have been given three talents, I should not feel insecure around the person with five talents nor superior to the person with one talent.

 3. We each have different calls on our lives.
 In John 21, Jesus reinstates Peter but informs him that when he is older he will glorify him in a martyr’s death.
 Peter immediately points to the Apostle John and asks about him.